tiltshift/figmint/README.md

 🚨*Notes*:

-- Currently only Fill styles and Text styles are supported.
+- Currently only Fill styles, Text styles, and exports are supported.
 PR's welcome for Grid and Effect styles!
 - Figmint will only pick up a style if it is used in the file you pass it.
 If you are finding a style isn't syncing make sure an element in the file is using that style.
+- Exports work only with with scale values (2x for example) and not with width or height values (512w).
+This is a limitation of the figma API.

 ## Install and Config